DanWahlin/openai-acs-msgraph/README.md

 1. After creating the app registration, go to the Overview screen and copy the `Application (client) ID` to your clipboard.

-1. Create a new file in the root of the project named `.env`.
-Add the following to the file:
+1. Open `src/app/app.component.ts` and paste the `Application (client) ID` value in your clipboard into the clientId

     ```
     NG_AAD_CLIENT_ID=<YOUR_AAD_CLIENT_ID>